netceteragroup/skele/README.md

 })
 ```

-##### Dispatching Actions
+#### Dispatching Actions

 An action is just a string identifying what needs to be performed on the state.
 When one triggers an action, one can also supply additional parameters (payload) to the action that will be provided later on to the update.

 The dispatch prop is used to dispatch an action.
 Actions can be
-- local - meaning that the action will be handled by an updater for the element from which it was dispatched
+- **local** - meaning that the action will be handled by an updater for the element from which it was dispatched
-- global - meaning that the action will be handled by an updater for the action that is either registered for the element from which the action was dispatched, or some of its parents
+- **global** - meaning that the action will be handled by an updater for the action that is either registered for the element from which the action was dispatched, or some of its parents

-Global actions are identified by starting dot in the action type (for now, might change in near future)
+Global actions are identified by starting dot in the action type (for now, might change in near future).

-#### Update
+### Update

 Updates are registered in a similar way ui is registered, by using the element kind.